manojkumar202/Emotion-based-AR-filter/README.md

 NumPy.

 The project involves the following steps:
-• Recognizing Face emotion
+* Recognizing Face emotion
-• Detecting facial key points in 2D and 3D
+* Detecting facial key points in 2D and 3D
-• Detect Camera pose from those points
+* Detect Camera pose from those points
-• Load the 3D model and set up scene
+* Load the 3D model and set up scene
-• Render 3D model using camera pose with alpha channel
+* Render 3D model using camera pose with alpha channel
-• Overlay the filter over the face based on the emotion
+* Overlay the filter over the face based on the emotion

 ![img2.png](img2.png)
 ![img3.png](img3.png)
-.........................The above two image are the 3d filters created using Blender software
+..................................................The above two image are the 3d filters created using Blender software
 ![frame191.jpg](frame191.jpg)
 ![frame82.jpg](frame82.jpg)
 The above two image are the output of this project